danieldiasm/maya-auto-lip-sync_py27/README.md

-# Automated lip sync tool for Maya
+# Automated lip sync tool for Maya <= 2020
+## FOR PYTHON 2.7

- A tool used for generating automated lip sync animation on a facial rig in Autodesk: Maya.
-The script is compatible with Autodesk: Maya 2017 or later (Windows).
+ A tool used for generating automated lip sync animation on a facial rig in Autodesk Maya.

  ![](https://joaen.github.io/images/auto-lip-sync.gif)